JaimeChurch/StarTrek_db/README.md

 10/02:

     I decided to update my database schema now that I have some understanding of what I'm doing.
 I created a new GitHub repository for the project since I was essentially starting from scratch.
 The new database contains 11 tables, 7 main tables and 4 junction tables.
+I also switched from scraping the Memory Alpha wiki to the using Star Trek API for more a more consistent data structure.

     The tables in the database are as follows:
         1. Species